Energy Management for Parents: The Micro-Recovery System

 Step out of the immediate environment for 60 seconds if you can.
 If you can’t – you’re in the car, you’re at work, you’re mid-conversation – just pause and do this:

-- Take four breaths where the exhale is longer than the inhale.
+2. Take four breaths where the exhale is longer than the inhale.
 Inhale for four, exhale for six.
-That signals your nervous system to downshift.
+An extended exhale activates the parasympathetic nervous system, which downshifts the cortisol response – this is why the breath ratio matters, not just the depth.

 Two minutes.
 Sometimes 60 seconds.
 It interrupts the cascade where small annoyance becomes big anger becomes damage you regret.